Danish Butter Cookies Recipe

 Ingredients to make Danish Cookies - Makes about 30 small cookies

-• Unsalted Butter (Softened and at room temperature) - 8 tbsp (1 stick)
+• Unsalted Butter (Softened and at room temperature) - 8 tablespoon (1 stick)

 • Confectionery sugar / powdered sugar - ⅔ cup